JoeEberle/excel_chart_automation/readme.md

 ## Description

 Welcome to the **excel chart automation** repository!
-This project demonstrates how to a configuration parser to create, maintain, and use a configuration file.
+This erpo demonstrates how to add cool charts to excel - automatically

 ![code Logo](code.png)

 ## Features

 - Easily Extensible.
-- Hides sensitive codes or API keys .
+- Let pythonm do the boding stuff
-- Establishes consistency acorss projects
+- Works with any type of visualization

 ![code Logo](excel_chart_automation.png)